Sidneyg29/SidneyGuerrero/README.md

 # 💫 About Me

-🎓 Computer Engineer passionate about technology and software development.
+🎓 Newly graduated computer engineer, passionate about technology and software development.

-🚀 Junior Full Stack Developer with practical experience in backend and frontend development.
+🚀 Junior Full Stack Developer with practical experience on an institutional website using C#, ASP.NET, SQL Server, HTML, CSS, JavaScript and Bootstrap, optimizing information management, validations, CRUD functionalities and responsive design.

 📚 Always learning new technologies and improving my programming skills.

-⚡ Focused on creating scalable, efficient, and user-friendly applications.
+⚡ Focused on creating scalable, efficient, and user-friendly applications that contribute to the success of the organization.

 ---